1951 Pan American Games

-The 1951 Pan American Games (the I Pan American Games) were held in Buenos Aires, Argentina between February 25 and March 9, 1951.
+The 1951 Pan American Games, officially known as I Pan American Games (I Juegos Panamericanos) and commonly known as Buenos Aires 1951, were held in Buenos Aires, Argentina between February 25 and March 9, 1951.
 The Pan American Games' origins were at the Games of the X Olympiad in Los Angeles, United States, where officials representing the National Olympic Committees of the Americas discussed the staging of an Olympic-style regional athletic competition for the athletes of the Americas.

-During the Pan-American Exposition at Dallas in 1937, a limited sports program was staged.
-These included Athletics, Boxing, and Wrestling among others.
+During the Pan-American Exposition at Dallas, United States, in 1937, a limited sports program was staged.
+These included athletics, boxing and wrestling, among others.
 This program was considered a success and a meeting of Olympic officials from the Americas was held.

 At the Pan American Sports Conference held in 1940, it was decided to hold the 1st Pan American Games at Buenos Aires, Argentina, in 1942.
 The Pan American Sports Committee was formed to govern the games.
 Avery Brundage was elected as the first President.
 However, the Japanese attack on Pearl Harbor brought much of the Americas into World War II, thus forcing the cancellation of the 1942 games.

 A second conference was held in 1948.
-Avery Brundage was re-elected as the President of the PASC.
+Avery Brundage was re-elected as the president of the PASC.
 It was decided that Buenos Aires would still host the 1st Pan American Games, this time in 1951.